Family Visa Lawyer in Clay County

 What Types of Family Visas Are Available?

-There are primarily family-based immigrant visas and non-immigrant visas.
-Immigrant visas are for those who plan to live permanently in the U.S., like the Immediate Relative and Family Preference categories.
-Non-immigrant options include fiancé(e) visas and certain V visas for interim family reunifications.
+There are mainly two categories of family-based visas: immigrant and non-immigrant.
+Immigrant visas allow family members to move permanently to the United States in categories such as Immediate Relative and Family Preference.
+Non-immigrant options include fiancé(e) visas and certain V visas, which offer temporary family reunification.

 How Long Does the Visa Process Take?

-The duration varies widely based on visa type, USCIS backlog, and your specific circumstances.
-Immediate Relative visas can take anywhere from a few months to a year, while Family Preference categories might involve waits extending to several years.
+The process length varies based on the visa category, USCIS workload, and personal circumstances.
+Immediate Relative visas often range from several months to a year, while Family Preference visas can involve longer waits.

 Can My Family Work in Clay County After Visa Approval?